gmcerveny/PlayDanceMusic/landing/andy_reed.md

 ---
 title: Featured DJ Andy Reed
-hero_image: vinyl-stack.jpg
+hero_image: legs-and-glitterball.jpg
+mailchimp_group: group[15341][64]
 ---
 # Andy Reed <small>Featured Member</small>

 ![Andy Reed](/issues/002/AndyReed.jpg)

-With gigs playing electro house playing in Bristol, Andy has just started a podcast, the [ReedCast](https://soundcloud.com/andy-reed-6).
+In between gigs dropping electro house in in Bristol, Andy has just started a new podcast called the [ReedCast](https://soundcloud.com/andy-reed-6).

 Check him out and __four great deep house downloads__ from artists like James Dexter, Lee Foss, Chronophone, and The Magician in a FREE issue.